113ll3/Ibmclouddocscli/reference/ibmcloud/cf_index.md

 ```
 {: codeblock}

-Deletes an application named `my_app` and all domain names associated with `my_app` without requiring confirmation.
+Deletes an application that is named `my_app` and all domain names associated with `my_app` without requiring confirmation.
 ```
 cf delete my_app -f -r
 ```